apache/age-website/docs/contributing/run_tests.md

 # Run the test suite

 The configuration for running the tests is included in `Makefile`.
-Only running the tests against an existing installation is supported:
+The tests will be run against an existing installation:

 ```console
 make -j$(nproc)